 - “Missed orders” include all jobs not assigned to any driver within the set proposal time.
 The diagram does not consider the reasons why jobs are not assigned.

 If you point at the graph, you will see the exact numbers.

 The fewer orders are missed, the better.
 Basically, if a company is missing a significant amount of orders, one has to review the whole business model very critically.

 The chart shows all the orders of your company, split by the source.
 It shows orders for a given period (day, month, year).

-- “Partner apps” are all the orders from apps of other taxi companies on our platform (if you allow “service for travellers” in company panel).
+- “Partner apps” are all the orders from apps of other taxi companies on our platform (if you allow “service for travellers” in My Hub).

 - “Android” are the orders accepted from Android versions of your application.

 - “iOS” are the orders accepted from iOS versions of your application.